mritchielab/quartet_rna_project/README.md

 # quartet_rna_project
-Image for RNA modification of direct RNA-seq data, using dorado and modkit; built using Apptainer
+This is an Image for RNA modification analysis of direct RNA-seq data, using dorado and modkit.
+It is built using Apptainer and can be run by both Apptainer and Singularity.

 ## Getting Started